AlgoMaster Logo

 Inheritance allows one class (called the subclass or child class) to inherit the properties and behaviors of another class (called the superclass or parent class).

-In simpler terms, inheritance enables code reuse by letting you define common logic in a base class and then extend or specialize it in multiple derived classes.
+Inheritance enables code reuse by letting you define common logic once in a base class and then extend or specialize it in multiple derived classes.

 Why Inheritance Matters

-• Code Reusability: Common logic is written once in the parent class and inherited by all child classes, reducing duplication.
+It embodies the DRY (Don't Repeat Yourself) principle.
+Common logic is written once in the parent class and shared across all subclasses reducing redundancy.

-• Logical Hierarchy: Inheritance models real-world “is-a” relationships, such as ElectricCar is a Car or Admin is a User.
+It creates a clear and intuitive hierarchy that model real-world “is-a” relationships like ElectricCar is a Car or Admin is a User.

 How Inheritance Works